 The following is a heavily edited conversation I had with God.
 Due to confidentiality issues, I am not allowed to post the actual conversation.
 Besides, you wouldn’t want to read that one anyway.
 There was a lot of crying (me), whining (me) and poignant moments of silence (God).

-Keep your mind on Me and I will give you peace (Isaiah 26:3).
+Keep your mind on Me and I will give you peace.

 Me (with just a hint of petulance): I wish it were that easy.
 I mean, I get it intellectually; but, practically, peace is like a vapor right now.
 I can’t get my hands on it.
 There is so much wrong in the world: shootings, terrorism, abuses, lies, and depravity of every kind.
 It’s too much.
 That’s not even mentioning all the petty annoyances.
-Things like Starbuck cup controversies*, blowhard politicians, or your followers fighting it out on social media.
+Things like insufferable politicians, your followers fighting it out on social media, or the yearly argument over Die Hard and whether it qualifies as a Christmas movie*.
 It seems like everything gets on my nerves these days, and I hate that.
 I want to enjoy life; instead, I go through it with a perpetual grimace on my face and a roll of my eyes.
 These childish things are making me want to punch something…or someone.
 And that is probably not the right reaction.
 Is it?

 Be patient with others.
-They do not know what they are doing (Luke 23:34).
+They do not know what they are doing.
+(Luke 23:3)

 Me (feeling a bit annoyed): Do they ever know what they are doing?
 Don’t answer that.
 You’re right…of course.
 I’ll try patience.